arielverbin/JustDance/README.md

 #### Platform Availability
 The game is intended to be available on macOS, Windows, and Linux.
 However, it has only been tested on macOS at this time.

+#### Note

+The project’s methodology, including details on the algorithms used, is documented in files located within the `/reports/` folder.
+These files explain the technical approaches, steps, and processes employed throughout the project.

 <br></br>